kevburnsjr/batchy/README.md

 be used to batch SQL Inserts, API Calls, Disk Writes, Queue Production, etc. It hides asynchronous processing behind a syncronous interface.

-The [example](examples/example.go) below illustrates an HTTP server writing strings to a file.
+The [example](examples/example.go) below illustrates 6x throughput for an HTTP server writing strings to local disk.

 ```go
 package main